iluvjava/Maths/Notebook 2.0 obsidian/MATH --- Unexplored/NOTES/INVESTIGATIONS JUL 23 2023.md

 		1. [x] see [Accessibility Lemma](../../AMATH%20516%20Numerical%20Optimizations/CVX%20Analysis/Accessibility%20Lemma.md) for a full proof.
 	3. The completeness of a Lebesgue Measure is used.
 		1. [ ] What is completeness and how are the measure we are using in $\mathbb R^n$ is a complete measure?
+	4. [ ] How to prove that a set is measurable?

 **Auxiliary Resources**:
 1. [Chapter 2 of a lecture notes of UC Davis](https://www.math.ucdavis.edu/~hunter/m206/ch1_measure.pdf) talks about measures in $\mathbb R^n$.
 [Here](https://www.math.ucdavis.edu/~hunter/measure_theory/measure_notes.pdf) is the entire notes from the professors for the class.
 We summarize important theorems that are relevant to the convex measurability proof.